-One common approach is to separate DML activity and offload it to Apex, and let declarative tools handle non-DML activities like email alerts and in-app alerts — just be careful and ensure none of your Apex conflicts.
-We’re still very much in the ‘wild wild west’ phase of Record-Triggered flows as architects and admins figure out the best way to incorporate them into their systems.
+One common approach is to separate DML activity and offload it to Apex and let declarative tools handle non-DML activities like email and in-app alerts — just be careful and ensure none of your Apex conflicts.
+We’re still in the ‘wild west’ phase of Record-Triggered flows as architects and admins figure out the best way to incorporate them into their systems.

-Check out this Apexhours session to understand the performance consideration for different automation tools.
+Check out this Apexhours session to understand the performance considerations for different automation tools.

 11. Handle Errors with Fault Paths

 From time to time, things don’t work out exactly as you expected in your flow — that’s where error handling comes in.
 With error handling, you can define any number of steps to run after the failure of an action.

 If your flow contains an element that interacts with the Salesforce database—such as an Update Records element or Create Records element – it can fail.
 You can modify the default behavior by adding fault paths to all elements that can fail.

 - Show customized error message for Screen Flow

 - Send an email alert containing an error message to a group of people

 12. Exception handling in flow using Platform Events